wp-plugins/disable-gravity-forms-fields/readme.txt

 = Do you offer support for this plugin? =

 This plugin is very simple so it's unlikely you'll need support.
-If you do have any questions, feel free to <a href="http://engagewp.com/contact" target="_blank">email me</a>.
+If you do have any questions, feel free to <a href="http://www.engagewp.com/contact" target="_blank">email me</a>.

 == Screenshots ==

 1. Gravity Forms Advanced Tab w/ a CSS class of "disabled".
 This will set the field's attribute to disabled.
 Alternatively, you can enter the CSS class "readonly" to set the attribute to readonly.

 == Changelog ==

+= 1.2 =
+* Added the jQuery dependency to wp_enqueue_scripts() call

 = 1.1 =
 * Added readonly attribute support